dmbarbour/glas/docs/GlasDesign.md

  * 'do' field is optional, defaults to nop.
 * **eq** - Remove two items from data stack.
 If identical, continue, otherwise fail.
 * **fail** - always fail
 * **tbd:Message** - always diverge (like infinite loop).
 Message is for humans.
 Connotation is that the program is incomplete.
+ * *tbd:unreachable* - says that a given operation should not be reachable.
+This might be useful in context of dependent types inference, or static reachability analysis.

         seq:[]              ∀S .
 S → S
         seq:(Op :: Ops)     (as SEQ)